 Earlier, we mentioned that long-form videos are for leads or even returning clients that are much deeper in your sales funnel.
 Facebook Live is longer-form messaging for just that: people who are willing to tune in for an extended period of time because they’re invested in you already.
 In that case, the webcam isn’t going to turn them away; it’s an understood element of that medium.
 When it comes to product videos, however, it’s probably time to put away the iPhone.

 “The top of the funnel videos need to be as high quality as possible.
-Your identity and positioning videos… that are saying who you are as an organization, needs to really reflect how you’re trying to position your brand.
-So the way I like to phrase it is, ‘If your brand was a car, what kind of a car would it be?
-Is it a Mercedes, is it a… a Pinto?’ …and so your marketing material, when it comes to video, too, it needs to reflect that.”
+Your identity and positioning videos… that are saying who you are as an organization, needs to really reflect how you’re trying to position your brand.”

 Does that mean your training videos need to look like Hollywood major motion pictures?
 No. But there definitely needs to be a certain level of professionalism that matches the formality of your relationship with leads.